mmaarten/widget-display-conditions/readme.txt

 == Changelog ==

 = 0.2.0 =
-Release date: Aug 12th, 2018
+Release date: Apr 22nd, 2019

 * Enhancement - objects are registered with their id instead of class name.
 * Enhancement - no class autoloading
+* Enhancement - namespace `wdc`
-* Tested in WordPress 4.9
+* Tested in WordPress 5.1

 = 0.1.8 =
 Release date: Dec 6th, 2017